nhatho89/LairShare/README.md

-== LairShare
+## LairShare

-[lairshare.xyz][lairshare] is a web application for users to rent and share secret lairs.
+[LairShare](www.lairshare.xyz) is a web application for users to rent and share secret lairs.

 ## Features